-Microsoft Windows 8 users, please read the following:
+Microsoft Windows 8 and 10 users, please read the following:

 If, when trying to install the program you get the message "This directory can not be written!
 Please choose another directory!", then either follow the instructions above for Windows 7 or do the following:

 1. Move the installer to your desktop if it is not already there.

 2. Start the Task Manager by holding down Ctrl and Shift keys and pressing and releasing Esc.
 You can also start it by searching the Start Screen for "Task Manager".